A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

-For the unweighted polynomial in the numerator, the fit more closely tracks any signal atop the local background, whereas the de-weighted polynomial is desensitized to any putative signal around $\nu_i$, and thus more closely interpolates the real background in the absence of such a signal.
-Intuitively, one might expect that b $\approx$ 1 would be an appropriate choice to accentuate a signal with an expected width of $\sigma_{A,D};$ ultimately $(a,b) = (0.1, 1)$ were found to give satisfactory results and were used in this analysis.
-Figure \ref{fig:example_norm} shows both the unweighted and weighted polynomials in the vicinity of an injected annihilation signal for a velocity weighted cross section $\langle\sigma v\rangle$ = $4 \times 10^{-43} \text{ cm}^3 \text{ s}^{-1}$ and the resulting normalized spectrum both with and without the injected signal.
+This procedure ensures that the sum of the polynomial and Gaussian in the numerator more closely tracks any signal atop the local background, whereas the de-weighted polynomial in the denominator is desensitized to any putative signal around the center of the signal found by the fit and thus more closely interpolates the real background in the absence of such a signal.
+Figure \ref{fig:example_norm} shows both the unweighted and weighted polynomials in the vicinity of an injected decay signal for a decay constant $\lambda$ = $1 \times 10^{-30}\text{ s}^{-1}$ and the resulting normalized spectrum both with and without the injected signal.

 Two points should be noted about the normalization method adopted for this analysis.
 First, as with many such schemes, the fitting procedure transforms a simple signal shape (here a Gaussian) superposed on a smooth background into a more complex form.
 This does not represent a fundamental problem, as the overall analysis can be adequately modeled.
 Second, as the normalization scheme is optimized to accentuate the signal, it also accentuates the residual structure associated with imperfect removal of the polyphase filterbank bandpass response, as in this frequency range, they are of the same order in width, i.e. a few MHz.
 This is a more significant problem, but which the asymmetry analysis significantly cancels out.